-If Another Motorist Caused the Accident
+If Another Motorist Caused the Bus Accident

-No matter if you were on the bus or driving your own vehicle, you can hold another motorist responsible if they caused a bus accident and you suffered serious injuries.
+No matter if you were on the bus or driving your own vehicle, you can hold another motorist responsible if they caused a bus accident, and you suffered serious injuries.

 If a Bus Driver Working for a Private Company Caused the Accident

-If a bus driver working for a private tour company or other private entity caused your accident and serious injuries, the legal doctrine of vicarious liability goes into effect.
+If a bus driver working for a private tour company or another private entity caused your accident and serious injuries, the legal doctrine of vicarious liability goes into effect.

 State sovereign immunity laws protect government agencies from facing lawsuits in many cases and limit the amount of compensation available after this type of crash.
-The law limits the payout after a bus crash to:
+Per Florida Statutes § 768.28, the law limits the payout after a bus crash to:

-- $200,000 per person; or
+- $200,000 per person

-- $300,000 per accident.
+- $300,000 per accident